xyrui/HWnet/README.md

 ## Training and testing
 Plean refer to "train_hwnet.py" and "test.py" for training and testing HWLRMF.
 More test codes for NAILRMA, NGmeet, LLRT and their weighted versions will be uploaded soon.

+## Other information

+### SVD grad
+For pytorch>=1.9, torch.linalg.svd could also be directly used.
+However, sometimes the grads could be numerically unstable.

 ## Citation
 If you are interested in our work, please cite